dethebera/100-days-of-Data-Science/README.md

 Keep in mind that here we are taking the more "Traditional" approach of learning Data Science with **Python**, if you feel like working with R, that is amazing go ahead and download [R Studio](https://www.rstudio.com).

-<span style="background: #609c8d;
-        color: white;
-        font-family: Helvetica;
-        font-size: 12px;
-        padding: 6px 12px;
-        margin-bottom: 0px;">Also... for windows users here is the [link](https://www.youtube.com/watch?v=AKVRkB0fot0) to get you started with the installation.
+### Also... for windows users here is the [link](https://www.youtube.com/watch?v=AKVRkB0fot0) to get you started with the installation.

 That's it for DaY 1!
 Prep yourselves we will be starting from tmr... by then I would suggest you all to go thru few tutorials and get familiar with the environment.
 Anaconda is a full data science package and unlike VS Code you dont have to install anything else.
 VS Code on the other hand takes very little efforts to setup and a little time to get used to, but once done it works like a charm and I use it as a one stop for all coding projects and building websites.
 Below is the link that should help you setup